Social Semantic Server

 - P. Santos, S. Dennerlein, D. Theiler, J. Cook, T. Treasure-Jones, D. Holley, M. Kerr, G. Attwell, D. Kowald, and E. Lex, “Going beyond your Personal Learning Network, using Recommendations and Trust through a Multimedia Question-Answering Service for Decision-support: a Case Study in the Healthcare.,” Journal of Universal Computer Science, 2016.

-- S. Dennerlein, V. Tomberg, T. Treasure-Jones, D. Theiler, E. Lex, S. Lindstaedt, and T. Ley, “The Role of Memory and Sensemaking in Healthcare Professionals Informal Learning at Work: A Design-Based Research Study,” in Behaviour & Information Technology, to be submitted, 2016.
+- S. Dennerlein, V. Tomberg, T. Treasure-Jones, D. Theiler, E. Lex, S. Lindstaedt, and T. Ley, “The Role of Memory and Sensemaking in Healthcare Professionals Informal Learning at Work: A Design-Based Research Study,” in under review, to be submitted, 2018.

 - S. Dennerlein, D. Theiler, P. Marton, P. S. Rodriguez, J. Cook, S. Lindstaedt, and E. Lex, “Knowbrain: An online social knowledge repository for informal workplace learning,” in Design for Teaching and Learning in a Networked World, Springer, 2015, pp. 509–512.